xkollar/xkollar.github.io/data/posts/2020-11-23-bash-interview-echo.markdown

 to find out whether participating sides are a good match or not.
 On many different levels: from personal to technical.
-Traditionally it is established by a series of questions and answers (ideally not one-sided...).
+Traditionally it is established by a series of questions and answers (ideally not one-sided…).

-Good questions are not necessarily about correct answer but they will let you see someone's thought process, will allow for a conversation about it, and also will enable you to estimate candidate's experience level.
+Good questions are not necessarily about the correct answer but they will let you see someone's thought process, will allow for a conversation about it, and also will enable you to estimate candidate's experience level.
 (So the information gained from the interaction is not just binary.)
 Bonus points